What Are Adaptogenic Herbs | Teelixir

 Tulsi, scientifically known as Ocimum sanctum, is a revered herb in India and Ayurvedic medicine, often referred to as Holy Basil.

-With a profound background deeply rooted in Hinduism religion and mythology, Tulsi has been utilized for countless years in ancient Greek, Roman, and Siddah medicinal traditions.
+With a profound background deeply rooted in Hinduism religion and mythology, Tulsi has been utilised for countless years in ancient Greek, Roman, and Siddah medicinal traditions.

 Ancient texts describe Tulsi as "the incomparable one," symbolizing faithfulness and aiding in the pursuit of spiritual enlightenment.

 Tulsi serves as an exceptional adaptogen for managing stress and a potent antioxidant, safeguarding the body against the detrimental effects of stress.
-Furthermore, it possesses antimicrobial, antifungal, and anti-inflammatory properties.
+Furthermore, it has been traditionally used in herbal wellness practices.

-Typically consumed as a tea, Tulsi has demonstrated its ability to bolster the immune system, support liver health, promote longevity, and nurture mental well-being.
+Typically consumed as a tea, Tulsi has been traditionally used to support immune function, liver health, and mental well-being.

 Amla